-Whether you are looking to improve your vertical jump, 40-yard dash, or burn off stubborn fat; training for power will accomplish all of these goals equally as well!
+Whether you are looking to improve your vertical jump, 40-yard dash, or burn off stubborn fat; training for power will accomplish these goals equally as well!

 The Prowler Sled

-There is no doubt that the Prowler sled is an extremely versatile piece of equipment which provides several benefits, yields incredible results within a short time, and gives you great value for your money.
+There is no doubt that the Prowler sled is an extremely versatile piece of equipment which provides several benefits, yields incredible results within a brief time, and gives you excellent value for your money.